Why You Should Consider Entrepreneurship and Small Business Management?

 They know what will make their customers happy.
 They serve their customers.

 They dream big.
 They think big.
-They come up with ideas that haven’t been tested, diagnosed, or worked through.
+They produce ideas that haven’t been tested, diagnosed, or worked through.

 A lot of times they don’t even know if their ideas are possible, which gets them even more excited.